dringakn/webrtc/README.md

   - Hosts an HTTP signaling endpoint (`/offer`) using aiohttp.
   - Creates a new RTCPeerConnection per incoming SDP offer.
-  - Receives and processes binary frames by converting them to NumPy arrays.
+  - Receives and processes binary messages by converting them to NumPy arrays.
-  - Logs connection events and frame details for monitoring.
+  - Logs connection events and message details for monitoring.

 - **Design Intent:**
   Avoids reusing connections in a closed state by spawning a fresh connection for each offer, maintaining scalability and robustness.